bbprojects-org/BMDS/README.md

 ## BMDS

-BMDS started life as an emulator for the Microtan 65, and was known as MDS (Microtan Development System).
-Having got most of that working, I moved on to emulating Space Invaders building on the existing architecture, then the CHIP-8.
+BMDS started life a long time ago as an emulator for the Microtan 65, and was known as MDS (Microtan Development System).
+Having got most of that working, I moved on to emulating Space Invaders building on the existing program architecture, then the CHIP-8.
 As a result it became BMDS (Beyond the Microtan Development System)!.

 ![](images/bmds.jpg)